Engineering blog

 • Intricate wood paneling

-Contemporary Victorian architecture does retain these traditional elements, but tends to use more modern colors and fabrics.
+Contemporary Victorian architecture retains these traditional elements but tends to use more modern colors and fabrics.

 3. Cape Cod Style

-Oldest House in Brockton Heights, MA Image by unknown publisher, dated 1910.
+Cape Cod Style Architecture in the USA Image by unknown publisher, dated 1910.
 Image in the public domain in the US.

 Originally, Cape Cod style houses were relatively small, but included light, space and ventilation with dormer windows.
 Many of those houses did not have finished upstairs spaces, so these can be changed to fit your needs.